Blue collar / white collar

 \ blu ˈkɑlər \ waɪt ˈkɑlər \

-A distinction of different types of workforce commonly used as a ratings factor in the United States.
+A distinction of different types of workforce commonly used as a ratings factor in the United States and Canada.

-Blue collar work generally refers to manual labor and white collar work to non-manual labor.
-The terms were coined due to the prevalence of denim or other blue shirts being common uniforms for manual work, with office workers more commonly wearing white shirts.
+Blue collar work generally refers to manual labo(u)r, while white collar work refers to non-manual or office-based labo(u)r.
+The terms originated from the typical clothing worn in these roles- denim or other blue shirts for manual workers, and white shirts for office workers.